UCLA-StarAI/GeLaTo/README.md

 ```

 ## Models & Outputs
 We release our base models (GPT2-large finetuned on CommonGen) and distilled HMMs for reproducibility.
-We also release the generated outputs.
+In addition, we also release the generated examples.

 * models:
-* output:
+* generated examples:

 ## Running the GeLaTo Pipeline

 We use CommonGen (unsupervised setting) as an example to illustrate how to run the GeLaTo pipeline.
-See contents of the scripts for detailed command lines.
+See contents of the scripts for full command lines.

 ### 1. finetuning the base model
 ```